Jellabies: Format

 The programme was conceived and developed in Worcestershire, UK by Jonny Lewis, a 3D artist/animator and Optical Image Ltd, a small TV/video editing house, using CGI animation.
 The show was narrated by Rik Mayall.
-The Jellabies are jelly-made children that live in the Jolly Jelly World, which is the magical land at the end of the rainbow, where their first job is to make rainbows. (for which they have a machine called the Jelliscope, a computer/teleporter/rainbow generator that is constantly monitoring weather conditions around the world) Although each Jellaby has its own vehicle to drive around in, their main use of travelling long distances around Jelly Land is on the "Jelly Train", a train that only consists of a cab (without any actual locomotive) and one passenger car.
+The Jellabies are jelly-made children that live in the Jolly Jelly World, which is the magical land at the end of the rainbow, where their main job is to make rainbows (for which they have a machine called the Jelliscope, a computer/teleporter/rainbow generator that is constantly monitoring weather conditions around the world).
+Although each Jellaby has their own vehicle to drive around in, their main use of travelling long distances around Jelly Land is the "Jelly Train", a train that only consists of a cab (without any actual locomotive) and one passenger car.
 The show premiered in 1998 and ended in early 2003.

 Jellabies are also known as Jellikins in certain parts of the world, including the United Kingdom.
 This version is exactly the same as the Jellabies in every way, except the characters' heads were changed to look like gummy bears.
 However, Duffy the dragon remained the same.
 This version aired on GMTV in the United Kingdom until January 2004.